Bi-Lipschitz extensions and outlier embeddings into trees: Introduction

-Our notion of nested embeddings first appears in \cite{chawla2024}, but many other types of embedding compositions or extensions have been considered.
-One particular example (which we discuss further in Appendix \ref{sec:lip}) is the notion of a Lipschitz extension \cite{Johnson1984,naor2017,calinescu2005extension}, which seeks to leave non-outliers unaltered from the original embedding and ensure the expansion (but not necessarily the contraction) of every pair of nodes is bounded.
-Other works study a variety of different embedding compositions \cite{abraham2009,arora2012,charikar2010,ostrovskii2022,makarychev2016}.
-These notions largely differ from ours in that they emphasize bounding the worst distortion for any pair in the entire metric, while our notion focuses on bounding the worst distortion between any pair subject to a ``special set'' having even stricter distortion constraints.
+Many other types of embedding compositions or extensions have been considered.
+One particular example is the notion of a Lipschitz extension \cite{Johnson1984,LN05,naor2017}, which seeks to leave non-outliers unaltered from the original embedding and ensure the expansion (but not necessarily the contraction) of every pair of nodes is bounded.
+Given an embedding on $S\subseteq X$, Calinescu, Karloff, and Rabani \cite{calinescu2005extension} develop a partitioning algorithm for $X\setminus S$ that implicitly defines Lipschitz extensions with a contraction factor at most $O(\log |S|)$ for all metric spaces.
+Chawla and Sheridan \cite{chawla2024} define essentially the same partitioning algorithm, except that in their algorithm, \cite{calinescu2005extension} pick a uniformly random permutation over the set $S$, but \cite{chawla2024} take a random permutation over the set of $X\setminus S$'s closest neighbors in $S$.
+The resulting Lipschitz extension factor is $O(\log |X\setminus S|)$.
+We will permute over the same set as \cite{chawla2024}, but we follow the cleaner analysis of \cite{calinescu2005extension}.
+Another related notion is that of $0$-extension \cite{calinescu2005extension,FHRT03,EGKRTT14,FKT19} where one seeks a stochastic contraction $f:X\rightarrow K$ from the metric point set to a subset $K$ of terminals while minimizing $\max_{x,y\in X}\mathbb{E}\left[\frac{d_X(f(x),f(y))}{d_X(x,y)}\right]$.